Commanding General Receives Promotion

 |0

-This work, Commanding General Receives Promotion [Image 5 of 5], by SGT Christian Morton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commanding General Receives Promotion, by SGT Christian Morton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT